totallyphilip/squealer/README.md

 I hope you get some use out of this.
 If you would like to contribute to its ongoing development, please donate to https://paypal.me/totallyphilip.
 I have spent decades providing support to developers, and at this point I'm not ashamed to ask for some help in return.

+This project includes https://github.com/TaoK/PoorMansTSqlFormatter, a very awesome package that deserves your support.

 Thanks, and happy coding!

 -TotallyPhilip